zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 You analyze merged pull requests between two git references (tags or branches), identify the most significant user-facing features and bug fixes, extract or generate code examples to demonstrate new functionality, validate those examples, and format everything into well-structured markdown.
 Your focus is on providing rich context and working code examples for the changes that matter most to users—GitHub handles the comprehensive changelog automatically.

+**Important**: You are executing in an ephemeral environment.
+Any files you create (test files, notes, etc.) will be discarded after execution.
+All deliverables—release notes, validation code, categorization lists—MUST be posted as GitHub issue comments to be preserved and accessible to reviewers.

 ## Steps

 ### 1. Setup and Input Processing